Luise Fong

 Luise Fong (born 1964) is a Malaysian-born New Zealand artist, known for her feminine organic abstract shapes in contrast to the hard-edge abstraction often associated with her male predecessors.

 Fong was born in Sandakan, Malaysia, and moved to Auckland, New Zealand, at a young age.
 In 1983, she started study at the Wellington Polytechnic for textile design.
 She was later accepted into University of Auckland's Elam School of Fine Arts in 1986, and was graduated with Bachelor of Fine Arts in print-making in 1989.

-Fong was lecturing at Elam School of Fine Arts between 1993-1994, and in 1994, she was granted artist-in-residence at University of Melbourne's Victorian College of the Arts.
+Fong was lecturing at Elam School of Fine Arts between 1993 and 1994, and in 1994, she was granted artist-in-residence at University of Melbourne's Victorian College of the Arts.